jasonwcc/learntocisco/ccna exam prep.md

 Collapsed-Core (two-tier)
 - combined distribution and core layer devices into one
-- rece cduost and complexity design
+- reduce cost and complexity design
 - used by small to medium size companies